shurik179/yozh-SC2023/docs/projects/stay_inside.rst

 Note that there is no need to set motor speed inside `while bot.all_on_black()`
-loop: the motors are already runnign and will continue doing so until you explicitly stop them .
+loop: the motors are already running and will continue doing so until you explicitly stop them .
 `